hariraghav10/Med2Disp/README.md

 ## Part of the system

-This project is just the software part of a bigger architecture which is selected for the Smart India Hackathon.
+This project is just the software part of a bigger architecture which is selected for the MSME.